barbaramutindi/StreetFood/README.md

 [Barbara Mutindi](https://github.com/barbaramutindi)

 # Description
-This is a photographic site about wildlife.Our sole purpose is to communicate through our photos and let the world see beautiful places and animals.
+This is a Street Food site for a restraurant that provide the best food and services in town.
+Like they say, there is something profoundly satisfying about sharing a meal.

  ## License & Copyright